Share This Article

 Plan and Prepare Meals

 As we age, meal preparation becomes increasingly difficult.
 If your patient or loved one lives alone, they may lack the energy or motivation to cook.
-As a caregiver, you can plan and prepare meals to ensure that they get proper nutrition.
+As a caretaker, you can plan and prepare meals to ensure that they get proper nutrition.

 Assist With Basic Housekeeping